z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.8_stage3.torrent/README.md

 - 46m57s **HUNTER2** A huge easter egg nod to a meme known as hunter2 - Looks like Elliots malware scraped passwords from the host and put them into a innocuous looking /dev/nu11 folder (normall on a unix/linux host this is meant to look like the dev/null folder which you can send any amounts of crap to and it'll just vanish) in the folder is a keylog of events, first someone is typing an internal address, then the word garyhost, then they type their password but have to backspace a couple of times - therefore "huntr[BS]er3[BS]2" becomes "hunter2" =D
 - 47m27s Seems like the Dark army infections are much greater than we saw before.
+- Addional screenshots included of Sentinel information that Mr Robot is reading near the end.